 Canada’s Passenger Railways: Moving People

 Rail offers Canadians a comfortable, affordable and environmentally friendly way to travel.
-Each year, close to 82 million passengers travel on Canada’s railways, and demand for commuter service is on the rise.
-More than 77 million commuters rode the rails in British Columbia, Ontario and Quebec in 2015—a 27-per-cent increase over the previous decade.
+Each year, more than 84 million passengers travel on Canada’s railways, and demand for commuter service is on the rise.
+More than 79 million commuters rode the rails in British Columbia, Ontario and Quebec in 2016—a 3 per cent increase over the previous year.